BWeng20/jPdfTool/README.md

 enter the correct one.<br>
 This password input is masked and will not be shown in the UI afterward.

-### 💾 Store a Copy of the File
+### 💾 Store the File
-Saves the PDF with the updated settings applied.
+Saves the modified PDF with the updated settings applied.

 ## 🛠️ TODOs
-1. Implement page removal and rearrangement functionality
+1. Implement page rearrangement functionality
 2. Add support for merging multiple PDF files (verify PDFBox capabilities for that)
 3. Enable modification of additional document properties